hleeldc/jira-ticket-graph/README.md

 Installing NodeJS
 =================

-Linux distributions usually have a package for this, but I usually download a binary package from nodejs website and update my PATH variable to the bin directory of the unpacked package.
+Linux distributions usually have a nodejs package, but I usually download a binary package from nodejs website and update my PATH variable with the bin directory of the unpacked package.